South Africa is an excellent destination for family trips.

 Explore Johannesburg’s street art

-Known as the street art capital of Africa, Johannesburg’s vibrant and colourful street art scene is not only visually stunning but also offers insight into the city's past.
-Johannesburg's street art evolved out of the city's degeneration in the 1980s and '90s, and is part of the city centre's regeneration today.
+Known as the street art capital of Africa, Johannesburg’s vibrant and colorful street art scene is not only visually stunning but also offers insight into the city's past.
+Johannesburg's street art evolved out of the city's degeneration in the 1980s and '90s, and is part of the city center's regeneration today.
 The Maboneng Precinct, in particular, is known for its street art, with some (although not all) of the major works commissioned by the government.

 Teenagers can learn about the significance of the city’s murals, graffiti, and street art on guided street art tours of Johannesburg.
 These tours also highlight the works of established and emerging artists, and some offer opportunities to engage with local creative communities.
 If you're short on time, you can also get a taste of local street art while learning about local history.
 Most Soweto tours include a visit to the impressive Orlando Towers.
 The artwork on the old power station makes for a great photo opportunity, and adventurous teens can climb the towers or even bungee jump down from them.